starwit/lj-projectbuilder/ljprojectbuilder/webclient/README.md

 `ng-app="ljprojectbuilderApp"` is added. *ng-app* is a **directive**.
 The module 'ljprojectbuilderApp' will be available in the `<html>` tag and defines the application scope.

-### add contoller appController to the page
+### add controller appController to the page
 The directive `ng-controller="appController"` adds the controller *appController* (defined in app.module.js) to the page.
 The controller has an own scope.
 Hence, all properties attached to $scope in appController are avaiable in the html-tag in which the controller is defined.
 Because the controller is defined in `<html>`-tag, the scope is available in the whole page.
 E.g. to access $scope.title, we use *{{title}}*. {{title}} is an **expression**.
 Expressions are used to display values on the page.
+In this way we can communicate between html-page (view) and controller.